bonny/WordPress-Simple-History/readme.txt

 **Changed**

-- PHP 7.4 is now the required version.
+- PHP 7.4 is now the required minimum version.
 If you use anything lower than that please use [version 3.3.0 of the plugin](https://downloads.wordpress.org/plugin/simple-history.3.3.0.zip).
-- WordPress 5.4 is now the required version.
+- WordPress 5.4 is now the required minimum version.
 - Code now uses namespaces and classes (including loggers and dropins) are now loaded using an autoloader.
+- Class `SimpleLoggerLogLevels` renamed to `Log_Levels`.
+- Class `LogInitiators` renamed to `Log_Initiators`.
+- Class `SimpleHistoryLogQuery` renamed to `Log_Query`.
 - Remove usage of deprectead function `wp_get_user_request_data()`.
 - Rename message key from `data_erasure_request_sent` to `data_erasure_request_added`.
 - Rename message key from `data_erasure_request_handled` to `data_erasure_request_completed`.